fishjam-dev/fishjam-docs/docs/cluster.md

 information about network topology.
 Instead, some extra network configuration might be needed.

-* Jellyfish uses a service called EPMD (Erlang Port Mapper Deamon) that runs on port `4369` (TCP).
+* Jellyfish in distributed mode uses a service called EPMD (Erlang Port Mapper Deamon) that runs on port `4369` (TCP).
 If you run Jellyfish using Docker, you have to explicitly export this port.
 In production deployment, you also have to allow for traffic on this port in your firewall.